ilchen/cryptopals/README.md

 ....
 tm = sm + cm_1*h + cm_2*h^2 + cm_3*h^3 + ... + cm_10*h^10
 ```
-Unfortunately also no. Even though individual records of one session share the same authentication key h, they each
+Fortunately also no. Even though individual records of one session share the same authentication key h, they each
 have their unique authentication tag.

 Why is this attack possible in the first place?
-The reason is two-fold: 1) GHASH is calculated in GF(2<sub>128</sub>),
+The reason is two-fold:

-and multiplication by a constant and squaring are linear operations in that field, 2) GHASH makes use of multiplicatins
+ 1) GHASH is calculated in GF(2<sub>128</sub>).
+Multiplication by a constant and squaring are linear operations in that field.
-by a constant and squaring.
+ GHASH makes use of multiplications by a constant and squaring.
 Linear relationships in cryptography are recipes for trouble.
 That's the reason why
  all block ciphers such as AES or even DES go to such lengths to ensure that their S-boxes exhibit non-linear behavior.
  Were AES's S-boxes linear, AES encryption would boil down to multiplying a large [128x2176] matrix over GF(2) by a column vector [2176x1]
  made up of a block of plaintext and the 16 round keys derived from the encryption key.
 So that the entire AES would be
  represented in this [128x2176] matrix.
+This is what makes it possible to achieve a collision in the 32 bits of GHASH,
+ which this attack exploits.

+ 2) GHASH is a one-time MAC, meaning that it can only be used once for the same authentication key.
+To turn it into
+ a many-time MAC, GCM uses the Carter-Wegman MAC construction:
+ `AuthTag((k, h), m) = E(k, r) ^ GHASH(h, m)` where:
+    * k is the encryption key that is passed to GCM by the user;
+    * h is the authentication key, which GCM derives from the encryption key passed by the user `h = E(k, 0)`
+    * r is randomness, which GCM derives from the encryption key and the nonce provided by the user `E(K, nonce || 1)`
+ The resulting MAC is many-time secure.

+    This is all nice and backed by security theorems if the full GHASH tag size of 128 bits is used.
+If the user chooses
+    a short tag size of, say 32 bits, and we manage to make our forged blocks of ciphertext
+    produce the same 32 bits of GHASH as the legit ciphertext, the xor'ing with with a block of the keys stream __doesn't
+    spread the 32 bits of the GHASH__ that we managed to forge.
+And when truncating the resulting AuthTag to the 32 bits before
+    appending it to the ciphertext, GCM passes exactly the 32 bits that we succeeded in forging.
+This could've
+    been fixed by adopting a construction similar to that used by CWC `AuthTag((k, h), m) = E(k, r) ^ E(k, GHASH(h, m))`.
+    As you can see, here we encrypt the resulting GHASH before xoring it with the block of the keystream.
+This AES encryption
+    shuffles and diffuses the 32 bits we managed to forge, whereby rendering this attack useless.
+Unfortunately the
+    designers of GCM didn't make use of this solution.

+ In conclusion I can only repeat the advice given by Niels in his paper:
+ * If you use GCM, only use it with the maximum tag size of 128 bits.
+SUN made the right choice in the standard SunJCE
+ cryptography provider in the JRE that flat-out refuses to accept tag lengths fewer than 96 bits.
+ * If for whatever reason you need to use smaller tags, please use another mode of authenticated encryption supported
+ by NIST such as CCM.